f-rosato/battlematica/docs/writing_ai.rst

 You can also write AIs according to a logic similar to the one found in Gladiabots.
 The Gladiabots philosophy is great and strikes a good balance between fun, power, interpretability and conceptualization ease.
 Very generally, you write in descending priority and according to a conditional control flow a series of object selections and, if a suitable element is found, execute actions on it.

-We'll use a very basic AI, `shoot_retire` (included in the :ref:`sample_ai` submodule) to illustrate this method.
+We'll use a very basic AI, `shoot_retire` (included in the `sample_ai` submodule) to illustrate this method.
 The purpose of this AI is simply to go towards the nearest enemy and shoot at it.
 When the shield level drops under 20%, the Bot will flee away from the nearest enemy that is targeting it.

 .. literalinclude:: ../battlematica/sample_ai/shoot_retire.py
   :language: python